tylerdr/sprinter-website/src/pages/about/index.md

   tagline: >-
     Our team is a unique blend of creatives, engineers, and developers who are knowledgeable in both business operations as well as software development.
-    This hybrid is what allows us to bridge the gap between your company's current struggles and the technology that will resolve them.
+    This hybrid is what helps us bridge the gap between your company's current struggles and the technology that will resolve them.
 imageB:
   alt: how
   image: /img/consulting-2.jpg